 My initial assessment of this customer revealed that they were very constipated and, as a result, were experiencing urgency and frequency of the bladder.
-I had previously implemented a bowel management plan and made some recommendations on fluid intake, and am pleased to learn during this session that the customer’s incontinence has improved.
+I had previously introduced a bowel management plan and made some recommendations on fluid intake, and am pleased to learn during this session that the customer’s incontinence has improved.

 12:30 – 1:00pm

 I now have my first follow-up with a customer who has just started an enuresis (bedwetting) program, with the goal of becoming dry overnight.

 My customer has been achieving his fluid intake target and achieved 5 dry nights in the first 2 weeks of the program.
 With the mat and alarm remaining in use, his first goal is to get 10 dry nights.
 I will see the customer in 2 weeks for another follow-up.

 2:00pm – 3:30pm

-I have an initial meeting with the parents of a child who is struggling to be toilet trained to gather the child’s history and additional information.
+I have an initial meeting with the parents of a child who is struggling to be toilet trained to gather the child’s history and other information.
 This is an important meeting and an opportunity for me to get to know the family and identify what might be the cause/causes of the child not learning to use the toilet.

 3:30pm – 4:00pm

 I conduct a follow-up review of a young girl who has been experiencing urgent and frequent urination.
-Part of our role is to identify customers who require a referral to a specialist.
+Part of our role is to identify customers who need a referral to a specialist.
 After seeing a specialist, this girl has now started medication to improve her bladder capacity.
 She is now able to hold her bladder long enough to apply a toileting plan at home and school and is starting to have more success.